BUTANE-Smart-Chain/Butane-docs/docs/develop/smart-contracts/evm-extensions/distribution.md

 ## Solidity Interface & ABI

-`Distribution.sol` is an interface through which Solidity contracts can interact with Cosmos SDK distribution.
+`Distribution.sol` is an interface through which Solidity contracts can interact with Butane SDK distribution.
-This is convenient for developers as they don’t need to know the implementation details behind the `x/distribution` module in the Cosmos SDK.
+This is convenient for developers as they don’t need to know the implementation details behind the `x/distribution` module in the Butane SDK.
 Instead, they can interact with staking functions using the Ethereum interface they are familiar with.

 ### Interface `Distribution.sol`